-Understanding Safety Laws and Regulations
+Understanding Safety Laws & Regulations

 We all have a duty of care to ensure we understand the law and how to keep a safe workplace.
 The following describes laws and regulations that govern some of the duties Australian businesses need to adhere to.